 Mr Ben Hartung

 Thriving on continual education, Mr Hartung has completed a Bachelor of Arts, Graduate Diploma in Education, Graduate Diploma in Sports Science, Graduate Diploma of Sports Management, Master of Sport Management and a Graduate Diploma in Sports Law.
 He has also completed the Performance Leaders Program at the Australian Institute of Sport.

-Sport has been a life-long passion for Mr Hartung and he has been actively involved in hockey as a player, coach and administrator for over 35 years.
+Sport has been a life-long passion for Mr Hartung and he has been actively involved in many sports as a player, coach and administrator for over 35 years.

 Mr Hartung is committed to creating healthy, safe, welcoming and inclusive sporting and recreational environments for all.